What kind of courses will I have?

 - Business - from agile project management to strategy and data protection/GDPR

-It’s been a while I studied math.
+It’s been a while since I studied math.
 How can I catch up?

 We will offer a compulsory presession program in the first two weeks of September.
-It will cover what you will need in calculus, linear algebra, or probability theory.
+It will cover what you need in calculus, linear algebra or probability theory.

-I have used software like excel, but have never coded.
+I have used software like MS Excel but have never coded.
 Is this program for me?

-If you are good with numbers, have good math skills, then yes.
+If you are good with numbers and have good math skills, then yes.
 We will offer a compulsory presession program in the first two weeks of September.
-It will cover introduction to informatics, showing what coding means.
-In the program, we’ll start coding from scratch.
+It will cover an introduction to informatics, showing what coding means.
+In the program we will start coding from scratch.

 When are classes held?

-Core courses and data science electives are held on Monday and Wednesday afternoons 1.30-7.30 throughout the program.
+Core courses and elective data science courses owned by the MS in Business Analytics are held on Monday and Wednesday afternoons.

-Business and management electives are on Friday afternoons and weekends.
-Other electives offered by the Department or our partner, the Center for Network Science could be any other weekday timeslot.
+Some electives offered elsewhere within the Department or the Department of Network and Data Science could be any other weekday timeslot.

-Can I do the program doing only Monday and Wednesday classes?
+Can I do the program taking only Monday and Wednesday classes?